The ears or nose may become inflamed and tender.

 Sometimes immunosuppressive drugs

-Mild relapsing polychondritis of the ear can be treated with nonsteroidal anti-inflammatory drugs Nonsteroidal Anti-Inflammatory Drugs In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more (NSAIDs) or dapsone.
+Mild relapsing polychondritis of the ear can be treated with nonsteroidal anti-inflammatory drugs Nonsteroidal Anti-Inflammatory Drugs Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more (NSAIDs) or dapsone.
 However, most people are given a dose of the corticosteroid prednisone that is gradually decreased as the symptoms begin to lessen.
 In some people, symptoms do not lessen, so the dose of corticosteroids cannot easily be decreased.
 These people may also be given methotrexate to reduce the need for corticosteroids.

 Sometimes very severe cases are treated with immunosuppressive drugs such as cyclosporine, cyclophosphamide, or azathioprine or drugs that inhibit a chemical called tumor necrosis factor (for example, infliximab or etanercept).
 These drugs treat the symptoms but have not been shown to alter the ultimate course of the disorder.